vstark21/SDC_in_simulator/README.md

 # SDC_in_simulator

-To autonomously drive a car in a  simulated world.
+To autonomously drive a car in a  simulated world using behavioral cloning.
 This can be done using traditional approach as well as deep learning approach.

 ## Simulator